North London Partners logo

 Hyperacute Service

-Based on feedback from patients, we have created a new expert ‘hyperacute’ unit to provide specialist treatment when people need it most, allowing them to bypass A&E in a crisis.
+Based on feedback from patients, we have created a new expert ‘hyperacute’ service to provide specialist treatment when people need it most, allowing them to bypass A&E in a crisis.

 Located at North Middlesex University Hospital, closest to where the majority of people with sickle cell disorder in North Central London live, the service builds on the Trust’s existing specialist red cell service as well as specialist services at the Whittington Hospital and University College London and the haematology team at the Royal Free Hospital.